Giving blood for the first time

 Tens of thousands of people are doing something amazing by registering to join our growing community of blood donors - ready to save lives when the NHS needs them.

 As a new donor, we know you're eager to give blood and save lives straight away.
-We understand it's disappointing not to get an appointment now.
-But don't worry, your help will be needed in the future and we'll get in touch when there's space to donate.
+We understand it's disappointing if you can’t find an appointment immediately.
+But don't worry, your help will be needed in the future so please search several months ahead.

 There are three reasons why you might not get an appointment straight away: